mhertel278/pizza_store/README.md

 ## Techniques Used
 Tableau Techniques:
 - Used Perameters to allow users to select the month of sales to view for the whole dashboard and which category to view for one chart
-- Used Calculated Fields to display total dollars, units, and orders for the user's chosen month and to calculate month-over-month changes in the KPIs
+- Used Calculated Fields to display total dollars, units, and orders for the user's chosen month, to calculate month-over-month changes in the KPIs, and create up and down arrows for KPI cards
-- Used Level Of Detail expression to find the average units per order for use in the heat map

 Python Techniques:
 - Read in csv files with pandas